-Kailee looks out the door to her hospital room, 'on lookout' for nurse Joe to return with her release paperwork after a 5-day stay over Easter Sunday weekend for inpatient chemotherapy treatment at Golisano Children's Hospital, in Henrietta, NY.
+Kailee looks out the door to her hospital room, 'on the lookout' for nurse Joe to return with her release paperwork after a 5-day stay over Easter Sunday weekend for inpatient chemotherapy treatment at Golisano Children's Hospital, in Henrietta, NY.
 In January of 2017, Kailee was diagnosed with her third bout of Rhabdomyosarcoma, a rare pediatric cancer.

 Catherine is comforted by her mother, Anita Manuele after mass at the family church in Brighton, NY.
 "Church is always really hard for me...it's just one of those places," says Catherine, overwhelmed by her daughter's diagnosis.
 Both sides of the family live nearby, which has provided tremendous emotional and practical support through Kailee's journey.